stripe/checkout-sales-demo/README.md

 # Moved to stripe-samples

-Stripe maintains many sample applications to demonstrate our various products.
-You can find all of the up-to-date versions in the [stripe-samples](https://github.com/stripe-samples) organization, here are some payment flows which use Stripe Checkout:
+Stripe maintains sample applications for various products, you can browse all the up-to-date versions in the [stripe-samples](https://github.com/stripe-samples) organization.
+Here are some payment flows using Stripe Checkout:

 - [Quickly collect one-time payments](https://github.com/stripe-samples/checkout-one-time-payments)
 - [Combine Checkout and Billing for fast subscription pages](https://github.com/stripe-samples/checkout-single-subscription)